TimVincii/Terrastorage/README.md

 The client side features an options screen that can be accessed with [mod menu](https://github.com/TerraformersMC/ModMenu) or with the `/tsclient options` command, it allows for the configuration of the following settings:
 * **Options Button** - Controls whether an "Options" button, which takes the player to the options screen, is added to the storage screens.
 * **Hotbar Protection** - Determines whether the hotbar is excluded from storage actions.
+* **Favorite Border Visibility** - Controls when the favorite item border is drawn on slots holding favorite items.
+Can be set to:
+  * Always – The border is always drawn.
+  * On Modifier Press – The border is only drawn while the modifier key (Left Alt by default) is held.
+  * Non-Hotbar – The border is drawn everywhere except the hotbar.
+  * On Modifier & Non-Hotbar – The border is only drawn while the modifier key is held and only outside the hotbar.
+  * Never – The border is never drawn.
 * **Sort By** - Determines the property by which items are sorted when using **Sort Items** or **Sort Inventory**.
 It can be set to:
   * Item Group - Items are sorted by their group.
   * Item Count - Items are sorted by quantity (from highest to lowest).
   * Item Rarity - Items are sorted by their rarity (from higher to lower).